-RSV positivity remained elevated in some countries in Central America and the Caribbean, Tropical and Temperate South America and Western Africa.
-RSV positivity rates were over 30% in single countries in Central America and the Caribbean and Temperate South America.
-RSV positivity remained stable and low across the majority of reporting countries, with a small increase in activity reported in one country in Central America and the Caribbean.
+RSV positivity remained elevated in some countries in Central America and the Caribbean, Tropical and Temperate South America.
+RSV positivity remained stable across the majority of reporting countries, with a small increase in activity reported in two countries in Central America and the Caribbean.
 [Figures 9 and 10]